CleverTap/clevertap-android-sdk/docs/CTCORECHANGELOG.md

 ## CleverTap Android SDK CHANGE LOG

+### Version 4.0.1 (November 30, 2020)
+* Adds support for configurable CleverTap identifiers.
+* Fix for multiple App Launched and App Installed events in the first session.
+* Fixes crash which occurred due to wrong classification of some mobile devices as tablets #116.
+* Optimized proguard rules for better obfuscation.

 ### Version 4.0.0 (October 1, 2020)

 * Adds support for Android 10 and AndroidX support libraries.